Makae/rxjs-insights/docs/article.md

 ```

 #### AsyncSubject
-This Subject will only return the last value it had in it's pipe when it completes.
+This subject will only return the last value it had in it's pipe when it completes.
 This Subject is not that helpful, as you can just use the operator function `last()` within a normal subject to achieve this.

-For example:
+Example:
 ```ts

 const dragAndDropValue = new AsyncSubject<string>();